Seidel elements and potential functions of holomorphic disc counting: Introduction

 In \cite{GoIr-Se12}, we introduced \emph{Batyrev elements} $\tD_j$ as mirror analogues of the divisor classes $D_j$.
 They satisfy the relations of Batyrev's quantum ring \cite{Ba-Qu93} for toric varieties.
 The hypergeometric functions $g_0^{(j)}(y)$ originally appeared in our computation \cite{GoIr-Se12} as the difference between the Seidel and the Batyrev elements:

 Hence by Theorem \ref{thm:degformula-toric-introd}, $\tS_j$ and $\tD_j$ correspond respectively to $[z_j]$ and $[w_j]$ under the Kodaira-Spencer mapping (see also \cite[Theorem 1.5]{CLLT12}).

 Finally we discuss briefly the method of Chan-Lau-Leung-Tseng \cite{CLLT12}.
-Their approach is different from ours but is closely related to it.
+Their approach is different from ours but is closely related.
 They observed that a holomorphic disc in $(X,L)$ whose boundary class is $b_j\in H_1(L)$ can be completed to a holomorphic \emph{sphere} in the $M$-bundle $E'_j$ associated to the inverse $\C^\times$-action $\rho_j^{-1}$.
 Using this, they identified open Gromov-Witten invariants of $(X,L)$ with certain closed invariants of $E'_j$.
 The associated bundle $E'$ of the inverse action also appears in our story as the central fibre $E\cup_M E'$ of the degeneration of the closed manifold $M\times \P^1$ (instead of $M\times \D$) in \S \ref{ss:def}.

 \textbf{Acknowledgments.} We are grateful to Kwokwai Chan, Siu-Cheong Lau, Naichung Conan Leung and Hsian-Hua Tseng for their beautiful conjecture \cite{CLLT11}, stimulating discussions and their interests in our work.
 We thank Kenji Fukaya and Kaoru Ono for many helpful comments.
-E.G. wants to thank the mathematics department at Kyoto University for their hospitality while working on this project.
-E.G. is supported by NSF grant DMS-1104670 and H.I. is supported by Grant-in-Aid for Young Scientists (B) 22740042.
+E.G. wants to thank the mathematics departments at Kyoto University and MIT for their hospitality while working and revising this project.
+E.G. was supported by NSF grants DMS-1104670 and DMS-1510518.
+H.I. is supported by JSPS KAKENHI Grant Number 22740042, 25400069, 23224002.